 …is the last step toward providing visitors with a good user experience and a relevant ad-to-page connection.
 The process involves taking user information to segment audiences and create separate post-click pages that are designed specifically for a particular ad and audience.
 It involves increasing the ad relevance for a specific target audience, like ad platform or user-intent.

-For your ad clicks to translate into conversions, your post-click experiences must be all three: mobile responsive, optimized, and personalized.
+For your ad clicks to translate into conversions, your post-click landing pages must be all three: mobile responsive, optimized, and personalized.

-Why do mobile ads require personalized post-click experiences?
+Why do mobile ads require personalized post-click landing pages?

-Post-click experiences include everything that happens after an ad click.
+Post-click landing pages include everything that happens after an ad click.
 Your post-click page is the most conversion-focused component of the entire experience as that’s the page where the conversion takes place.

 A personalized post-click page is designed as a natural extension of its connected ad and is specifically designed for the audience segment who lands on it.

 Each page element notifies the visitor they’ve landed at the right place and that the offer they wanted is only a CTA click away.
 The pages are used to drive targeted traffic to a specific conversion by focusing on a single message.

 Personalization also involves increasing the ad relevance for a specific target audience, like ad platform or user-intent- allowing you to significantly increase the probability of conversions.

 So, what is relevance as it relates to mobile experiences?